 Managing the Dog While Training Is in Progress

 Keep the dog on leash when guests arrive.
 This gives you control over the interaction and prevents the dog from rehearsing the jumping behavior you are trying to extinguish.
 A dog that is on leash at the door can be much more easily controlled as guests arrive.
-He may try to jumo, but appropriate leash management disables his ability to do so.
+He may try to jump, but appropriate leash management disables his ability to do so.
 Consistently unreinforced behavior will start to fade.

 You cannot train a behavior out of a dog that gets reinforced heavily every time the doorbell rings.
 Management and training must coincide.